macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

 ```

 ### Extending the default palette
-If you want to to extend the default color palette, you can do so using the `theme.extend.colors` section of your `config.js` file:
+If you want to extend the default color palette, you can do so using the `theme.extend.colors` section of your `config.js` file.

 ```typescript title="Extending the default palette"
 module.exports = {